nasa/fmdtools/docs/Development Guide.rst

 Style/Formatting
 --------------------------------

 Generally, we try to follow PEP8 style conventions.
+To catch these errors, it is best to *turn on PEP8 style linting* in your IDE of choice.

-These can be followed automatically using the Black code formatter.
+Style conventions can additionally be followed/enforced automatically using the Black code formatter.
 See resources:

 - stand-alone formatter: https://github.com/psf/black
 - VSCode Extension: https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter